Joshua Jackson: Career

 Jackson started acting in a small role in the film Crooked Hearts in 1991.
-The next year, he played the role of Charlie in a musical version of Willie Wonka and the Chocolate Factory.
+The next year, he played the role of Charlie in a musical version of Willy Wonka and the Chocolate Factory.
 At this point, with the help of the play's casting director Laura Kennedy, he joined the William Morris Agency.
 Soon after, he landed the role of Charlie (#96) in The Mighty Ducks series, playing a young and aspiring hockey player.

 Jackson went on to appear as Pacey Witter on Dawson's Creek, which was created by Kevin Williamson and ran on the WB network from 1998 to 2003, and also starred James Van Der Beek, Michelle Williams, and Katie Holmes.
-While the show was on hiatus, he appeared in several movies including Cruel Intentions (an adaptation of Les Liaisons dangereuses that also starred Sarah Michelle Gellar and Ryan Phillippe), The Skulls, The Safety of Objects, The Laramie Project and a short cameo in the remake of Ocean's Eleven in which he appears as himself in a poker scene with Brad Pitt, George Clooney and Holly Marie Combs, among others.
+While the show was on hiatus, he appeared in several movies including Cruel Intentions (an adaptation of Les Liaisons dangereuses that also starred Sarah Michelle Gellar and Ryan Phillippe), The Skulls, The Safety of Objects, The Laramie Project and a short cameo in the remake of Ocean's Eleven in which he appears as himself in a poker scene with Brad Pitt, George Clooney and Holly Marie Combs.
 In 2000, he also guest-starred in Season 12 of The Simpsons, voicing the character of Jesse Grass, a "hunky environmentalist" and love interest for Lisa Simpson in the episode "Lisa the Tree Hugger".
 He also was cast as "Beau" in the movie Gossip in 2000 with actors James Marsden, Kate Hudson and Norman Reedus.

 Shortly after Dawson's Creek ended in 2003, Jackson played the lead role in films alongside Dennis Hopper (Americano), Harvey Keitel (Shadows in the Sun), and Donald Sutherland (Aurora Borealis).
 In 2005, Jackson moved to the UK and made his stage debut on the London West End with Patrick Stewart in David Mamet's two-man play, A Life in the Theatre.
 The play was a critical and popular success, and ran from February to April of that year.
 Jackson said that he would consider returning to the stage, to try his hand on Broadway.
 His next film role was in Bobby, directed by Emilio Estevez, Jackson's co-star from The Mighty Ducks.
-He played a lead role in Shutter, a US remake of a Thai horror film of the same name.
+He played a lead role in Shutter, a U.S. remake of film of the same name.
 He starred and acted as executive producer in the Canadian independent film One Week, which opened on March 6, 2009.